 I went with an easy breading method by using melted butter instead of a flour-dusting and egg wash.
 The butter gradually gets absorbed into the breadcrumbs, which adds more flavor to the crust – and you can smell the delicious buttery scent while it’s baking.
 You can still use the traditional method of breading but give this method a try.

 This is a delicious 30-minute recipe for a quick weeknight dinner using pantry staples.
 It’s a great, kid-friendly alternative to chicken nuggets.
 Serve it as is with a side of veggies, over a salad, or with some pasta.
-For more baked chicken ideas, try easy oven-baked chicken, garlic butter baked chicken breasts, or some buttermilk chicken strips.
+For more baked chicken ideas, try easy oven-baked chicken, garlic butter baked chicken breasts, baked honey balsamic chicken, or some buttermilk chicken strips.
 Let’s start baking.

 BAKED PARMESAN CRUSTED CHICKEN RECIPE TIPS

-Chicken breasts – Be sure to pound them to an even thickness so they cook evenly in the oven.
+- Chicken breasts – Be sure to pound them to an even thickness so they cook evenly in the oven.
 A mounded center usually means the ends will be drier by the time the thicker part finishes cooking.
 You can use a meat mallet or a rolling pin and place the chicken breasts between some plastic wrap, parchment paper, or in a Ziploc bag.
-Some brands of frozen individually wrapped chicken breasts like Purdue also come pre-pounded if you don’t mind frozen chicken and want to skip this step.

-Paprika – I mixed paprika in with the butter and olive oil to flavor the chicken that way.
-You could add the paprika to the panko mixture instead.
+- Paprika – I mixed paprika in with the butter and olive oil to flavor the chicken that way but you could add the paprika to the panko mixture instead.

-Panko breadcrumbs – Panko breadcrumbs are light and airy with a crunchy texture compared to regular breadcrumbs that are more grainy and sandy.
-You can also substitute with crushed cornflakes for something with a similar texture.
+- Panko breadcrumbs – Panko breadcrumbs are light and airy with a crunchy texture compared to regular breadcrumbs, which are more grainy and sandy.
+You can also substitute panko with crushed cornflakes for something with a similar texture.

-Parmesan cheese – We’re using grated Parmesan cheese instead of shredded because grated Parmesan cheese distributes evenly in the breading.
+- Parmesan cheese – We’re using grated Parmesan cheese instead of shredded because grated Parmesan cheese distributes more evenly in the breading.

-Seasonings – Add more seasonings to the panko mix like smoked paprika or red pepper flakes.
+- Seasoning – Add more seasoning to the panko mix like smoked paprika or red pepper flakes.

-Breading – You can do the breading in the more traditional way by using flour and egg wash, or by substituting the melted butter with mayo or mustard.
-These should still work as ‘glue’ for your panko crust.
+- Breading – You can bread in the more traditional way with flour and an egg wash, or by substituting the melted butter with mayo or mustard.
+These should still work as the ‘glue’ for your panko crust.